bfad/Atom-Lasso/README.md

 and basic syntax checking.

+## Installation Using Package Control (Preferred)

+The Atom editor has a built-in package control system, and this package is registered with it.
+It is recommended you use this for installation:

+1. In Atom choose the "Preferences" menu option from the "Atom" menu
+1. In the resulting window, choose "Packages" from the left-hand navigation menu
+1. Search for "Lasso" or "Language Lasso"
+1. Click the "Install button" for the "Language Lasso" package

 ## Manual Installation on OS X

 To manually install the package, issue the following command in a terminal: